Elmehdi-Erraji/Brief-2-Innovations/README.md

 ## Contact Information

-For inquiries or support, you can reach out me .
+For inquiries or support, you can contact me .